Guru's Jazzmatazz, Vol. 3: Streetsoul

 Guru's Jazzmatazz: Streetsoul is the third solo studio album by American hip-hop musician Guru.
 It was released on October 3, 2000, via Virgin Records as the third installment of Guru's Jazzmatazz album series.
-The album was produced by Gang Starr, the Neptunes, Agallah, DJ Scratch, Erykah Badu, J Dilla, the Roots, and Victor Flowers.
+This also marks his only solo studio album for a major record label.
+The album was produced by Gang Starr, the Neptunes, Agallah, DJ Scratch, Erykah Badu, J Dilla, the Roots, and Victor Flower.